beatboxjs/ror-player/README.md

 Host it
 -------

-Information how to host RoR Player can be found in the [documentation](https://player-docs.rhythms-of-resistance.org/guide/technical/host.html).
+Information how to host XR Rhythms Player can be found in the [documentation](https://player-docs.rhythms-of-resistance.org/guide/technical/host.html).